Cycling in Berlin: Long-distance routes

 There are a number of regional and long-distance bike paths that run through Berlin.
 These include the Berlin-Copenhagen trail, Berlin-Usedom Cycle Route and the European Cycle Route R1.

 Bicycles on public transport

 Riders are allowed to carry their bicycles on Berlin's S-Bahn and U-Bahn trains, on trams, and on night buses if a bike ticket is purchased.

 Bicycle hire system

 Berlin's bicycle hire system, Call a Bike, is run by the Deutsche Bahn.

 BikeSurfBerlin is a bicycle sharing project, where you can borrow bikes for free, or on donation basis.

 Velotaxi

 In the 1997, Berlin-made cycle rickshaws called velotaxis were created.
 The tickets are about one half the cost of regular taxis.
 Velotaxis are three-wheeled vehicles with a "space-age lightweight plastic cab that is open on both sides", a space for a driver, and behind the driver, space for two passengers.
 They have been invented by Ludger Matuszewski, the founder of "Velotaxi GmbH" company.

-Donkey Republic

-Donkey Republic is a global bike-sharing platform present in 50 cities around Europe, with the second biggest bike fleet in Berlin.
-The Donkey Republic app (iOS & Android) allows citizens to find and unlock an available bike nearby.
-Donkey Republic aims to turn the bicycle into the hero of urban mobility and make cycling a catalyst for more livable cities, happier people and a healthier environment.